-- Maintain a 2.0 cumulative grade point average. - Complete at least 67% of credit hours attempted with a passing grade. - Complete program of study in a time frame not to exceed 150% of the published length of the program.
+- Maintain a 2.0 cumulative grade point average. - Complete at least 67% of credit hours attempted with a passing grade. - Complete the program of study in a time frame not exceeding 150% of the program's published length.

-The Financial Aid Office will check students' grades and progress at the end of each semester.
-Credit hours for course incompletes, withdrawals and repetitions will be counted as hours attempted for SAP.
-After grades and progress are checked, students will be sent a SAP notification to their VGCC email account from, the Financial Aid Office.
+The Financial Aid Office will check students' grades and progress at the end of each semester (Fall, Spring, and Summer).
+Incomplete grades will be counted as an F for Financial Aid purposes.
+Credit hours for course incompletes, withdrawals, and repetitions will be counted as hours attempted for SAP.
+After grades and progress are reviewed, emails from the Financial Aid Office will be sent to students' VGCC email accounts indicating their SAP status for the upcoming semester.
+A student's SAP status is not final until the review is complete.